tainacan/taina/taina/readme.txt

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+This theme uses images from the Arquivo Nacional do Brasil, all of which were obtained from [this repository](https://www.flickr.com/photos/arquivonacionalbrasil/albums/72157684516505773/with/27692737618/), where they are distributed under a (Public Domain License CC0)[https://creativecommons.org/publicdomain/mark/1.0/].